bbauska/W3Cx-4of5-thru-May-2024/README.md

 perform such common operations, while explaining the programming principles behind IndexedDB.

-**In the "Using IndexedDB" pages of this course, you will learn about:**
+<b>In the "Using IndexedDB" pages of this course, you will learn about:</b>

--   Creating and populating a database
+-   Creating and populating a database,

--   Working with data
+-   Working with data,

--   Using transactions
+-   Using transactions,

--   Inserting, deleting, updating and getting data
+-   Inserting, deleting, updating and getting data,

--   Creating and populating a database
+-   Creating and populating a database.

-### External resources
+<h4>External resources</h4>

 Additional information is available on these Web sites.
 Take a look at these!